 Tuesday, April 24th

 If you’ve never advocated on Capitol Hill before, it can be intimidating.
-First-time attendees and others who want a refresher on advocacy can attend this session to learn some of the basics of advocacy, including the Art of Storytelling, Making an “Ask”, navigating Capitol Hill, and other topics.
+First-time attendees and others who want a refresher on advocacy can attend these sessions to learn some of the basics of advocacy, including the Art of Storytelling, Making an “Ask”, navigating Capitol Hill, and other topics.
+One of the sessions will also provide another overview of our main policy asks.

 Wednesday, April 25th